 You’ll see a row of icons for some shortcut functions.
-At far right is a padlock.
+On the far right is a padlock.

 Simply tap on that to toggle whether it’s on or off.
 Blue is on.
 Gray is off.
-That’s it.
+That’s it—you’re done.

 You’ll get a brief display on the screen that says that the screen is locked.

-So now you can use the screen as a live view, but there’s no longer any risk of accidentally switching shooting modes or changing options.
+So now you can use the screen as a live view to show what the lens sees, but there’s no longer any risk of accidentally switching shooting modes or changing options.

 Once you’ve unlocked it this way, it’s a very temporary unlock–if you don’t touch the screen again, it will automatically re-engage the lock after about 7 or 8 seconds or so.

-The new method of swiping from the main screen to change shooting modes is a nice improvement for quickly switching modes.
+The new method of swiping from the main screen to change shooting modes that were introduced with the HERO7 cameras is a nice improvement for quickly switching modes.
 But obviously, that’s not going to work if the screen is locked.
-But there’s another quick way to switch shooting modes: use the power/mode button the side of the camera.
+But there’s another quick way to switch shooting modes: use the power/mode button on the side of the camera.
 Each short press will cycle to the next shooting mode.
 Just don’t hold the button down–that turns it into the power button.

-This is purely a feature of convenience, not security.
+Locking the screen on GoPros is purely a feature of convenience, not security.
 There’s no passcode or thumbprint.
-So it’s not a way to prevent others from using the camera in the way that locking the screen on a computer is.
+So it’s not a way to prevent others from using the camera in the way that locking the screen on a laptop is.
 It’s just designed to prevent accidental bumps and touches on the touchscreen.

 This post was last modified on January 28, 2021 11:13 am